5 Common Myths About Metabolism, and the Truth Behind Them

 Know that you are not doomed!
 By taking care of your body (eating well, exercising, self-care, and healthy sleep) you can maintain the metabolism you have always had.

-It’s true that growing aches and pains can affect both our healthy habits and our mental health, causing many of us to become more sedentary as we get older.
+It’s true that growing aches and mobility issues can affect both our healthy habits and our mental health, causing many of us to become more sedentary as we get older.
 If you see those issues standing in your way, you could try reaching out to a physical therapist.
 They can recommend low-impact exercises to keep your muscles working in comfortable ways.

 At the end of the day, there are no magic pills or miracle diets that will allow you to shed extra pounds while you do nothing.
 Wouldn’t that be easy?
 Metabolism (the way our bodies use the calories we consume) is fundamentally difficult to slow down or speed up [6].
 If you are interested in losing extra body weight or maintaining your healthy size, the best things you can do are tried and true: eat healthy foods, count your calories, and exercise regularly.